alexmitrani/humblr/README.md

 # humblr
-Provides a Few Humble Tools for R
+Provides a few humble tools for R.